 8500 Beverly Blvd, Los Angeles, CA 90048, map

-The Museum of Dream Space, or MODS for short, is the first of its kind in the US.
+The Museum of Dream Space, or MODS for short, is the first in the US.
 It primarily features digital art, which makes it partly an immersive art experience and partly a place to get fun photo opps.

-Local Tip: Cameras are allowed, but no professional equipment like a tripods and lighting.
+Local Tip: Cameras are allowed, but no professional equipment like a tripod and lighting.

 Map of the Best Museums in Las Vegas